treyhunner/pyohio2024/outline-idea.md

 It's more powerful, but it's slower and it takes more energy.
 Changing our conditioning to slow down and step into System 2 takes hard work... and that work isn't always worth it.

+---

+When my someone tells me "what you did hurt me", I feel two competing emotions.

+I feel:

+- Empathy: I know what being feels like
+- Defensive: my actions and myself are being judged

+My actions are being judged and I am being judged.

+TODO my defensiveness is often stronger, especially when the hurt that was caused or my own sense of agency are big

+---

+- It's mid-February 2020
+- I had just finished a client training that involved me traveling through an airport full of international travelers and we were in a global pandemic and I was experiencing a mix of ignorance and denial about the state of my world
+- After I traveled home for what I, didn't know at the time, would be my last flight of 2020...
+I listened to a podcast episode that had me thinking about morality and ethics
+- After listening to that episode, and as the US was starting to lock down due to COVID-19, I started listening to an audiobook by the guest of that podcast episode
+- This book had me considering very odd lines of thinking... at least odd for me at the time
+    - I wondered whether I needed to donate much of my money to be a good person
+    - and whether I have a moral obligation to donate one of my kidneys?
+    - and whether my way of living was causing undue suffering in the world...
+- I'd like to note... that I love food and I am a *somewhat* adventurous eater
+- ...